sebasmonia/toolbox-launcher/README.md

 ## Rationale

 I wanted to practice Common Lisp.
-That's all there is to this, because really this isn't that useful.
+That's all there is to it, because really this isn't that useful.